With the introduction of the new Angular-based portal, the user interface of One Identity Manager is undergoing a fundamental change.

 In practice, it quickly becomes clear that the transition to the new One Identity Angular Portal affects far more than just the front end.

-If the portal migration is analyzed too late, the actual effort involved often only becomes apparent during the migration itself.
-In particular, existing customizations and self-service processes must then be reimplemented on short notice.
+If the portal migration is analyzed too late, it quickly becomes apparent that the actual effort involved often only becomes clear during the migration itself.
+This can lead to time pressure, especially in environments with many existing customizations—a situation that can be avoided.

 One Identity Versions and the End of the Web Designer Portal